EvilSquirrelGuy/GarminResinWidget/README.md

 from the Garmin App Store for this.
 Yes, setting it to beta does work, don't worry.)
 Cookies go in the "Authentication" group, and your UID goes into "Account".

-Make sure to spam the save button a few times since saving the configuration is a bit buggy (at least in my experience).
+The resin should update as soon as you save the config now.
+The previous behaviour was caused by a bug where updating the config wouldn't actually be reflected in the object responsible for querying resin data, this is fixed in v0.2.1.

 ## Security & Privacy